nilanyK/nlp_esilv/PROJECT2/README.md

 ### Overview
-This repository contains all files related to the first project of the course Machine Learning for NLP.
-This project focuses on enhancing information retrieval on the NFCorpus dataset, a collection of medical abstracts from PubMed publications.
-The primary goal was to beat the performance of the baseline BM25 model.
-We also developped a custom TF-IDF based retrieval system and a Streamlit app to provide an interactive interface for users to retrieve relevant documents.
+This repository encompasses all files pertinent to the second project in the "Machine Learning for NLP" course.
+The project aims to utilize NLP techniques to extract valuable insights from customer reviews sourced from prominent review platforms. <br>
+To establish a comprehensive database, we chose to gather information from two main sources: Trustpilot and Yelp.
+Trustpilot, a customer review platform, and Yelp, a restaurant review site, offer an extensive dataset of restaurant reviews.

 ## Table of Contents
 - [Files](#files)
 - [Installation](#installation)